Matthewkarani/Breathe-Again/README.md

 ### Objectives
-1. Identify the best classification model to use for accurately precting the smoking status of an individual based on bio-signals.
+1. Identify the effects of smoking on the body systems.

 2. Identify the distribution of smokers by age.

-3. Identify the effects of smoking on the body systems.
+3. Identify the best classification model to use for accurately predicting the smoking status of an individual based on bio-signals.

 ## Data Understanding

 A Smoker Status Dataset has been used for this project.
-It has over 159,000 rows and 23 Feature columns, which are the Bio - Signals.
+It has over 159,000 rows and 23 Feature columns, which are the Bio-Signals.
 The target variable of the dataset is 'smoker status'.

 As can be seen above, we have over 159,000 rows with 23 features columns and 1 target column.
 - `id` : Id of the current row.